timster85/python-for-devops-aug-2022/README.md

 3. Make installation part of your makefile

 **Makefile**
-1. Makefile should always be tabs could cause problems.
+1. NB!!!!! - Makefile should always be *tabs* could cause problems.
 2. Example below REMEMBER to save file

 `install: